agilescientific/geocomputing/README.md

 - Python 3.8+.
 - Everything in `dev_requirements.txt`.
-- If you want to upload to AWS S3, you'll need to install `boto3` as well, and have credentials set up on your machine.
+- If you want to upload to AWS S3, you'll need to install `boto3` and `botocore` as well, and have credentials set up on your machine.
 The easiest way to manage an AWS environment on your computer is probably via the AWS CLI.

 ## Usage

+To see high-level help:

+    ./geocomputing.py

+### Usage of `build`

-Run the `build.py` script like this to build the `geocomp` (_Intro to Geocomputing_) class:
+Run the `geocomputing.py` script like this to build the `geocomp` (_Intro to Geocomputing_) class:

-    ./build.py geocomp
+    ./geocomputing.py build geocomp

+You can build any course for which a YAML file exists.
+So the command above will compile the course specified by `geocomp.yaml`.

 You can pass the following options: